Case StudyJoe Browns UK Based Multi Channel Retailer

 The rest of the sheet mirrored exactly Joe Browns’ existing worksheet with identical formatting save for the fact that the various ‘sets’ (such as ‘variable costs’) were set up to be expandable should the need arise.

-Stage Two was to trace back all the figures in the P&L to their point of input which covered
+Was to trace back all the figures in the P&L to their point of input which covered

 2) Online Orders